Be Inspired By Eduard Folayang’s Incredible Rise From Poverty

-Folayang racked up eight more wins and one loss before signing with ONE in 2011, where he participated in the main event of the organization’s inaugural show, ONE: CHAMPION VS CHAMPION, and defeated A-Sol Kwon via unanimous decision.
+Folayang racked up eight more wins and one loss before signing with ONE in 2011, where he participated in the main event of the organization’s inaugural show, ONE: CHAMPION VS CHAMPION, and defeated A-Sol Kwon by unanimous decision.

-Although “Landslide” experienced some mixed results in the years to follow, including a heartbreaking knockout loss to Timofey Nastyukhin in 2014 that even made him ponder retirement, he was determined to turn his luck around and come back stronger.
+Although “Landslide” experienced some mixed results in the following year, he was determined to turn his luck around and come back stronger.

 “I knew I had to go on as a martial artist.
 I knew I had to persevere.
 I knew the best of me was still deep inside somewhere.”